Antalya: Government

+Antalya has had a Metropolitan Municipality since 1993, with its borders being expanded multiple times until 2013, when it was given control of the whole province.
+In 2008, Antalya's central district was divided into five districts and some belde municipalities were abolished.
+As part of the 2013 Turkish local government reorganisation, all remaining belde municipalities in Antalya were abolished.
 The mayor of the Antalya Metropolitan Municipality is Muhittin Böcek of the CHP, in office since 2019.
-For general elections, Antalya elects 18 Members of Parliament to the Turkish Grand National Assembly.
+For general elections, Antalya elects 17 Members of Parliament to the Turkish Grand National Assembly as of February 2026.

 Elections

 Antalya has traditionally been seen as a stronghold for the Kemalist centre-left party Republican People's Party (CHP).
 Being the capital of the fifth most populous province in Turkey, Antalya is politically strategic and has been a target for the governing right-wing Justice and Development Party (AKP).
 The AKP unexpectedly won control of the Antalya Metropolitan Municipality in the 2004 local election.
 The AKP won a plurality in Antalya in the 2007 general election, symbolising the city's political transformation from a CHP stronghold to a CHP-AKP marginal battleground in the 21st century.
 The loss of Antalya was a major political setback for the CHP not only because of its significance as a centre for tourism, but also because the CHP's former leader Deniz Baykal is a Member of Parliament for the province.
 The province is divided into 19 districts.

 The CHP regained control of the Metropolitan Municipality in the 2009 local elections, though the AKP won a plurality in the 2011 general election.
 The Nationalist Movement Party (MHP) also have a strong political base in Antalya, winning approximately between 15 and 25% of the vote in elections since 2007.
 The city voted in favour of the AKP government's proposed constitutional reforms in the 2007 referendum, but voted against the reforms proposed in 2010.

 In the 2014 local elections, Antalya once again voted for the AKP, with the MHP taking support away from the CHP by winning a record 24.3% of the vote.
 The CHP subsequently accused the AKP of systematic electoral fraud, and the presence of government minister Mevlüt Çavuşoğlu at one of the vote counting centres drew strong condemnation.
 In the 2014 presidential election, the CHP and MHP's joint candidate Ekmeleddin İhsanoğlu won 53.08% of the vote.
 The AKP's candidate Recep Tayyip Erdoğan won 41.63% of the vote, and the HDP democratic socialist candidate Selahattin Demirtaş won 5.30% of the vote.
 Antalya was a hotspot for the 2013–14 anti-government protests against the AKP.

 The secular main opposition, CHP, regained control of the Metropolitan Municipality in the 2019 local elections.

+CHP won both the presidential election and the general election in 2023.

+In 2024, CHP won 11 of the 14 non-central districts, all 5 of the central districts of Antalya, as well as the Metropolitan Municipality, solidifying the city as a CHP stronghold once again.